Description of the low-level network protocol

-This page is part of the documentation series of the Fieldtrip buffer for realtime aquisition.
+This page is part of the documentation series of the FieldTrip buffer for realtime acquisition.
 The FieldTrip buffer is a standard that defines a central hub (the FieldTrip buffer) that facilitates realtime exchange of neurophysiological data.
-The documentation is organized in four main sections, being:
+The documentation is organized in five main sections, being:

 1. description and general overview of the buffer,